 There’s something special about putting together a feast, especially when you’ve thought it through and made your work easier by preparing dishes ahead.
 Such is the case with this delicious miniature smoked haddock tart with poached quail eggs and chives.
 Not only is this dish amazing, but you can also prepare it ahead.
-Check out the recipe below and learn how to create Gordon Ramsey’s elegant tartlets!
+Check out the recipe below and learn how to make these tasty tartlets!

 - 1 tbsp olive oil

-1. Start by heating up the oven to 200C/180C fan/gas 6.
-Then, grab the pastry and divide it into 4 equal parts.
-Roll out each piece thinly, then cut out 4 circles large enough to line 4×12-14cm tartlet tins.
+- Start by heating up the oven to 200C/180C fan/gas 6.
+Then, divide the pastry into 4 equal parts.
+Roll out each piece thinly, then cut out 4 circles large enough to line 4x12-14cm tartlet tins.
 Take the circles and press them into the sides of the tin and trim the edges with a knife.
 Cool it down for 10 minutes in the fridge.

-2. Next, prick the base and line each tartlet with baking parchment and baking beans.
-Put the pastry into the oven and bake for 15 minutes on a baking sheet.
-Remove the baking beans and paper and cook for another 10 minutes until it becomes golden.
+- Next, prick the base and line each tartlet with baking parchment and baking beans.
+Put the pastry into the oven and blind bake for 10 minutes on a baking sheet.
+Remove the baking beans and paper and bake for another 5 minutes or until it becomes slightly golden.

-3. Now it’s time to break the haddock into large flakes into a bowl and remove the skin and bones.
-Then, tip the quail egg yolks and mustard in the same bowl with the haddock and, then add the cheese and sauce and stir.
+- Break the haddock into large flakes into a bowl and remove the skin and bones.
+Then, tip the chicken egg yolks and mustard in the same bowl with the haddock and, then add the cheese sauce and stir.
 This will be the filling for the smoked haddock tart.

-4. Next, place a poached egg in the center of the tartlet.
-Take a spoon and add some chive butter over each egg and serve immediately.
+- Next, place 4 poached eggs in the center of each tartlet.
+Take a spoon and add some chive butter over the eggs and serve immediately.

 As you can see, this recipe isn’t really that hard to make, especially if you prepare your ingredients ahead and keep everything handy.
 If you’re not a fan of haddock, use trout and, as far as the cheese is concerned, you can easily replace the Gruyere with Emmentaler.